-An SOC 2 report is a third party audit of a company's processing controls when it comes to consumer data.
+SOC 2 and SOC 3 reports are third party audits of a company's processing controls pertaining to consumer data.
 Customers and other interested parties use these reports to make sure a vendor is handling their data securely, and to better assess any remaining risks.

-ExtraHop annually engages with a third party for a SOC 2 compliance audit for ExtraHop Addy, our cloud-hosted machine learning service.
-This report covers security controls including (but not limited to) firewalls, audit logs, and access controls.
+ExtraHop annually engages with a third party for SOC 2 and SOC 3 compliance audits for ExtraHop Cloud Services and ExtraHop Machine Learning Service.
+These reports cover security controls that include firewalls, audit logs, and access controls.

 U.S. Privacy Shield

 The U.S. Privacy Shield Framework is a replacement for the U.S. Safe Harbor Framework, which itself was a collaborative solution designed by the U.S. Department of Commerce and the European Commission in order to help U.S. companies comply with the EU's soon-to-be-defunct Directive on Data Protection.